Meredith Burgmann: Political career

 Some of her first forays into politics have been as an activist.
 She has been arrested 21 times and spent time in prison for running onto the Sydney Cricket Ground in 1971 during the Springboks tour.
-She claims to be the only person sent to prison for running onto a sporting field during a major sporting event.
+She states she is the only person sent to prison for running onto a sporting field during a major sporting event.

 She was elected to the New South Wales Legislative Council on 25 May 1991.
 As an upper house member of parliament, she served as the chair on the Parliamentary Privileges and Ethics Committee.
 In that committee, she led an inquiry into certain paedophile conspiracy allegations made by the former politician Franca Arena.
 It was generally acknowledged that the committee observed procedural fairness during that inquiry and that her time as a politician has shown her to be an "independent and intellectual member" of the New South Wales Parliament.

 On 8 April 1999, she was elected as the President of the Council to replace the retiring President Virginia Chadwick.
-She was elected as President of the Council on 11 May.
+She was elected as President of the council on 11 May.

 As President, she continued to reduce the size and the scale of the traditional opening of State Parliament.
 For the 1999 opening, she axed the 29-gun salute and she invited just three ambassadors, one from Thailand and the other two from Cuba and Vietnam.
 That was criticised for being left leaning since the last two nations have communist governments.
 She further angered monarchists by ordering the removal of the Queen's portrait from the President's Office and replacing it with an Aboriginal dot painting.

-She retired as President on 27 March 2007, at the expiry of her term as a member of the Council.
+She retired as president on 27 March 2007, at the expiry of her term as a member of the council.
 She is the longest serving female presiding officer in Australia.

 She is aunt to the comedian Charles Firth and to former New South Wales Minister for Education and Training, Minister for Climate Change and the Environment and Minister for Women, Verity Firth.

 Later life

 In the September 2008 New South Wales Council elections, Burgmann ran for the positions of Lord Mayor and councillor in the City of Sydney Council.
-She was defeated in the mayoral ballot by incumbent Lord Mayor Clover Moore, becoming Labor's only councillor on the Council.
+She was defeated in the mayoral ballot by incumbent Lord Mayor Clover Moore, becoming Labor's only councillor on the council.
 She retired from the council in 2012.
 Burgmann is also a Consultant to the United Nations Development Program.

 Burgmann was made a Member of the Order of Australia in the 2020 Australia Day Honours for "significant service to the people and Parliament of New South Wales."

 Burgmann was an Ambassador for the Sydney Swans from 2005 until 2018.
 Burgmann was the President of the Australian Council for International Development, the peak body for the Australian NGO international aid and development sector, from 2008 until 2012.